 - Self-explanatory, but something I’m very fond of.

-Topics I will write about here on my blog will probably include psychology, philosophy, science, wisdom, inspiration and maybe the odd cooking video or recipe.
+Topics I will write about here on my blog will probably include psychology, philosophy, science, inspiration, ideas, things I’m doing, and maybe the odd cooking video or recipe.
 From time-to-time I might just post little aphorisms of my own or quotes that I find inspirational from others.
 I have several social media accounts that you can find me on, including Facebook and Instagram.

 Unfortunately, the reality is that this girl will either end up in a factory doing manual labour or in prostitution.

 In Cambodia, young girls are often ‘purchased’ from very poor parents or offered attractive amounts of money to become prostitutes.
 Over there, people don’t seem to make a big a deal of it like we do here in the west, and unfortunately that means it’s often overlooked.
 There is simply not enough money available for families to survive, so prostitution becomes an acceptable trade, even for children.
 Even though it is not legal, it is merely frowned upon and largely ignored by the authorities.
 NGOs are working hard to tackle this problem but it has been going on for a very long time and is extremely difficult to combat.

 I think it’s quite sad knowing that Sre might never get the chance to study in the right school to become a doctor, and neither myself nor the charity can do much more than helping her with the most basic needs for food and water.
 There are so many more like her, with dreams and ambitions to do something different.
 You can help her and others like her by donating to the charity via the KF website.